On The Fairness Impacts of Hardware Selection in Machine Learning: Introduction

-This paper further shows that these hardware-induced variations can disproportionately impact different groups, leading to a ``rich get richer, poor get poorer'' dynamic.
-We depict this effect in Figure \ref{fig:motivation}, which shows the variable impact of hardware changes across demographic groups or classes on both a facial recognition task accuracy (left) and on an image classification task (right).
-Remarkably, while the accuracy rates for majority groups (illustrated with lighter colors) remain relatively stable across different hardware configurations, the rates for minority groups (darker colors) exhibit considerable variability (left plot).
-This disparity also arises in balanced datasets (right plot).
+This paper further shows that these hardware-induced variations can disproportionately affect different groups, leading to a ``rich get richer, poor get poorer'' dynamic.
+This effect is depicted in Figure \ref{fig:motivation}, which shows the variable impact of hardware changes on both a facial recognition task accuracy (left) and on an image classification task (right) across demographic groups or classes.
+Note that the only variable factor in this study is the underlying GPU adopted for training, while all other sources of software-related randomness are controlled.
+Remarkably, while the accuracy rates for majority groups (illustrated with lighter colors) remain relatively stable across different hardware configurations, the rates for minority groups (darker colors) exhibit considerable variability (left).
+This disparity also arises in balanced datasets (right).

-Building on these observations, this work introduces a theoretical framework aimed at quantifying hardware-induced performance disparities.
-Both our theoretical treatment and empirical validation reveal that hardware choices systematically alter not just accuracy but also fairness.
+Building on these observations, this work leverages a theoretical framework aimed at quantifying hardware-induced performance disparities and reveals, through an extensive empirical validations, that hardware choices systematically alter not just accuracy but also fairness.
 Our findings suggest that two key mechanisms contribute to these disparities: {\bf (1)} variations in gradient flows across groups, and {\bf (2)} differences in local loss surfaces.
 Informally, the former affects local optimality for groups, while the latter pertains to model separability.
-We analyze these contributing factors in detail, providing both theoretical and extensive empirical experiments.
+We analyze these contributing factors in detail, providing both theoretical and extensive empirical experiments across various hardware configurations, networks, and datasets.
 Additionally, by recognizing these factors, we propose a simple yet effective technique that can be used to mitigate the disparate impacts caused by hardware tooling.
 The proposed method relies on an alteration to the training procedure to augment the training loss with the factors identified as responsible for unfairness to arise.

 Our study stands out for its breadth, conducting experiments that cover a range of hardware architectures, datasets, and model types and the reported results highlight the critical influence of hardware on both performance and ethical dimensions of machine learning models.